-Insulin resistance seems to be becoming a health common problem, but what exactly is it?
+Insulin resistance seems to be spreading rapidly, but what exactly is it?

 What is Insulin Resistance?